Fractal-0/mcppy/README.md

 # mcppy
-An mcp client written in Python.
+mcppy is a command line mcp client written in Python.